celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

-# Running a Validator in the New Baklava Testnet
+# Running a Validator in Baklava

-The new Baklava Testnet is the final testnet before Mainnet Release Candidate 1 (RC1).
-Its genesis block is only composed of community validators.
-The new Baklava serves 3 main purposes:
+The Baklava Testnet is a non-production Testnet for the validator community.
+It serves several purposes:

 - **Operational excellence**: It helps you get familiarized with the processes that will be used to create RC1, and verify the security and stability of your infrastructure with the new software.
 - **Detecting vulnerabilities**: It helps the Celo community discover any remaining bugs before RC1.
 - **Future testnet**: If all goes well, it will continue to function as a testnet, serving as a testing ground for changes after mainnet is launched.

-## Key Differences vs. Baklava Testnet
+While the Baklava Testnet was previously used for The Great Celo Stake Off, the Testnet is now available for any potential validators to experiement with.

+## Network Deployment

+The setup of the Baklava network will differ from previous Stake Off deployments in two main ways:

-- **No cLabs validators at genesis.** The new Baklava Testnet will be stood up entirely by non-cLabs validators.
+- **No cLabs validators at genesis.** The new Baklava Testnet will be stood up entirely by community validators.
-- **Block production will not start right away.** However, validators may start their node now and peer with other nodes.
-Block production will start automatically at a time encoded in the genesis block (April 6, 16:00 UTC).
+- **Block production will not start right away.** Validators are encouraged to get set up and configure monitoring and other tooling straight away.
+Block production will start automatically at a time encoded in the genesis block.

-## Timeline

-The following [timeline](https://celo.org/#timeline) illustrates where we are in Celo Validators’ Journey.

-* Alfajores Testnet Release
-* Baklava Testnet -- The Great Celo Stake Off
-* **New Baklava Testnet**
+The deployment timeline is as follows (all dates are subject to change):

-    - [3/31] image released
+* 3/31: Docs updated, and Docker image released
-    - [3/31 - 4/6] infrastructure setup
+* 3/31 - 4/6: infrastructure setup
-    - [4/6 16:00 UTC] genesis block; mining begins
-* Mainnet Release Candidate 1
+* 4/6 16:00: UTC genesis block: genesis validators produce blocks
+* 4/6: Celo Core Contracts are deployed; `ReleaseGold` instances are deployed containing validator funds
-* Validator Elections Start
+* 4/7: Governance proposal to start Validator Elections and validator/group rewards
-* Celo Gold Voter Rewards Activate
-* Celo Gold Live
+* 4/8: Governance proposal to unfreeze Celo Gold voter rewards
-* Celo Dollars Live
+* 4/9: Mock Oracles deployed; governance proposal to unfreeze Celo Dollar exchange
+* 4/10: Faucet requests for non-genesis validators accepted

+{% hint style="info" %}
+Note: A [timeline](https://celo.org/#timeline) of the Celo project is available to provide further context.
+{% endhint %}

-## Initial Setup
+## Setup for Genesis Validators (before 4/6)

+**If your address is in the genesis block, the community is relying on your validator to get the network started!**

-The new Baklava network has a two-part rollout process.
-This section outlines the steps needed before block production begins.
+This section outlines the steps needed to configure your proxy and validator nodes before block production begins.

-Of the four nodes you ran in The Great Celo Stakeoff (validator signer, validator proxy, account node, and attestation node), only the **validator signer** and **validator proxy** are required to initialize the new Baklava network.
+Please follow these steps if you ranked on The Great Celo Stake Off leaderboard and have provided details of your validator signer and BLS addresses as explained in this [FAQ](https://forum.celo.org/t/faq-for-stake-off-validators-on-release-candidate-and-new-baklava-networks/372/2).

+If this doesn't apply to you, but you are interested in trying out the Baklava testnet, please check back for additional instructions on how to get fauceted (to receive Testnet units of Celo Gold and Celo Dollars) and how to get set up.

 ### Environment Variables